-POLICY BILL 2: HOUSING DESIGN AND CHARACTER
+POLICY BILL2: HOUSING DESIGN AND CHARACTER

-- A. Development proposals should be guided by the Billingshurst Parish Design Statement and are expected, where possible, to incorporate the following features into the overall design of development: - i.
+- A. Development proposals, including alterations to existing buildings, should be guided by the Billingshurst Parish Design Statement and are expected, where possible, to incorporate the following features into the overall design of development: Development is expected to ensure that it contributes positively to the character of the local area within Billingshurst. - B. Development proposals should be guided by the Billingshurst Parish Design Statement and are expected, where possible, to incorporate the following features into the overall design of development: - i.
 Soft landscaping and other boundary treatments to provide active frontages - ii.
 Courtyard layouts - iii.
 Varying style of housing - iv.
-Staggered layouts rather than uniform lines of properties. - v.
-Off road parking provision (for example through the use of well-located and designed communal parking courts and/ or car ports), in line with the

-- West Sussex County Council Parking Standards9. - vi.
-Housing constructed around green open space. - vii.
-Accessible and attractive public open spaces, incorporating opportunities for 'natural play' in line with Policy BILL4 and creative use of Sustainable Drainage Systems in line with Policy BILL14. - viii.
+Staggered layouts rather than uniform lines of properties - v.
+Off road parking provision (for example through the use of well-located and designed communal parking courts and/or car ports), in line with the West Sussex County Council Parking Standards7. - vi.
+Housing constructed around green open space - vii.
+Accessible and attractive public open spaces, incorporating opportunities for 'natural play' in line with Policy BILL4 and create use of Sustainable Drainage Systems in line with Policy BILL14. - viii.
 Footways that allow for safe access for all persons. - ix.
-Required to reflect the scale and local vernacular of the surrounding buildings. - x.
-Use materials that are in keeping with those used in existing buildings in the immediate locality. - xi.
-Preserve and sensitively incorporate existing natural features such as trees and hedgerows within the site, with the aim of delivering a net environmental benefit for local people and wildlife. - B. Dwellings designed to be suitable for older residents (aged 60 and over) particularly bungalows are encouraged to meet the space and accessibility requirements of the Lifetime Homes standards.
+Required to reflect the scale and local vernacular of the surrounding buildings - x.
+Use materials that are in keeping with those used in existing buildings in the immediate locality. - C. Dwellings designed to be suitable for older residents (aged 60 and over) particularly bungalows are encouraged to meet the space and accessibility requirements of the Lifetime Homes standards.
 Such dwellings may also be suitable for younger residents and are not intended to be restricted in use.

-Policy conformity: NDP Objective: 2, 5; HDPF Policy: 32, 33, 38, 42; NPPF para: 124, 125, 126, 127, 149
+Policy conformity: NDP Objective: 2; HDPF Policy: 32, 33, 42; NPPF para: 110, 125